 Mint Mobile is similar to Google Fi (and other smaller cell carriers) in that they don’t run their own network, instead, they are an MVNO – a Mobile Virtual Network Operator.
 They lease spectrum on a major mobile network (T-Mobile, in Mint’s case), and can provide equivalent coverage with (much) less cost (and a few fewer perks, to be honest).

-Mint Mobile’s twist is that you prepay for coverage, but the per-month rate averages out to quite low.
+Mint Mobile’s twist is that you prepay for coverage, but the per-month rate averages out to be quite low.
 I pay about $25/month for unlimited talk and text plus five gigs of data every month.
-I paid for six months of service up front (about $150 total), since I had previously tried the three month prepay, and found the service to be excellent.
-You can prepay for 3-, 6-, or 12-months.
+I paid for six months of service upfront (about $150 total), since I had previously tried the three-month prepay, and found the service to be excellent.
+You can prepay for 3-, 6-, or 12 months.
 The longer you prepay, the lower the per-month cost.